ankesha777/Embedded-System-for-Air-Quality-Monitoring-and-Automated-Home-Control/README.md

 - Read gas sensor → print → compare with thresholds → alert & fan logic.
 - Read LDR → print → light on/off.
 - Repeat continuously.

+# Applications
+- Home safety systems (gas leak detection).
+- Energy-efficient home lighting.
+- Industrial workshop ventilation control.
+- Integration into IoT-based smart homes.

+# Advantages
+- Low-cost and easy to assemble.
+- Fully automated — no manual operation required.
+- Scalable — more sensors or relays can be added.
+- Improves safety and energy efficiency.

+# Results
+- System flashes alerts when gas spikes above the alert threshold.
+- Fan engages automatically at elevated gas readings and helps reduce the level.
+- Lighting follows ambient brightness, improving energy efficiency.

+# Future Enhancements
+- Add Wi-Fi module (ESP8266) for IoT-based remote monitoring.
+- Make fan speed proportional to gas level for efficiency.
+- Replace LEDs with high-power light control via relays.
+- Integrate more sensors (temperature, humidity, CO₂).

+# Conclusion
+This project successfully demonstrates a robust embedded system capable of environment monitoring and automated control.It integrates multiple sensors and actuators to create a responsive home safety and automation solution.
+With minor upgrades, it can be adapted into a complete IoT smart home device.